 At the end of the day, gatekeepers are just trying to do their job.
 Be respectful of their time and treat them with the same reverence as you would your prospect.

-The more knowledgeable you are about the company and gatekeeper, the better chance you have for making a connection.
+Additionally, the more knowledgeable you are about the company and gatekeeper, the better chance you have for making a connection.

 Try doing a little LinkedIn research on the gatekeeper.
 Is there something you have in common and does it make sense to use it as an icebreaker?
 Review the decision-maker’s profile as well.
 Use background information to let the gatekeeper know you understand what’s important to the decision-maker, and that your solution will be an ally to them.